 Search and filter

 Use the search bar to find entries by user, action type, or resource ID.
-You can also filter by date range to narrow to a specific incident window.
+You can also filter by date range to narrow things down to the window an incident happened in.

 Retention

-Audit log entries are retained for the lifetime of your workspace.
-Entries are never automatically deleted, including those generated by data erasure events — the log record of "visitor erased" is kept even when the underlying visitor data is gone.
+Audit log entries are kept for the lifetime of your account and are never deleted automatically — including the entries generated by data erasures.
+The record saying "visitor erased" survives even though the visitor's own data is gone, which is exactly what makes it useful as proof.

 Who can see the audit log